ReScience/articles/README.md

 #### 1. Pre-Publication (article DOI, URL and number)

 You can run the [process.py](process.py) script using the provided metadata file.
+It requires Python 3 plus the [PyYAML](https://pyyaml.org/) and [Requests](https://requests.kennethreitz.org/) libraries.

 In the example below, we use the sandbox server but in the end, you'll need to use the actual server using the `--zenodo` switch instead of the `--sandbox` switch.